Tinkerjoe-Git/magecraft/README.md

 ### Installing

-1. Fork and Clone the repository.
+1. Fork and Clone the repository for the front and backend.

 2. Load up the API magecraft-backend in your IDE